dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 title: Emulating eZ 4 Cache behaviour in eZ 5

-This patch to `index.php` disables client and proxy caching without sacrifying the benefits of the Symfony HTTP cache.
+This patch to `index.php` disables client and proxy caching without sacrificing the benefits of the Symfony HTTP cache.
 Use at own risk!

 <pre class="prettyprint" data-lang="php">
 $response = $kernel->handle( $request );